The suit fit makes or breaks the suit.

 Flex your wrists so that your palms are facing down to the floor.
-Your jacket cuff should end at ¼ inch above the back of your hand.
+Make sure your jacket cuff ends at ¼ inch above the back of your hand.

-Ill-fitting pants are an eyesore.
-They look goofy if they are too large, and sometimes offensive if they are too small.
+Ill-fitting dress pants are an eyesore.
+They look goofy if they are too large and sometimes offensive if they are too small.

 Here are a few tips on what to look for and how to fit your suit pants.